-"'It's a fact; Bridger an' me finds a drove of buffalos bogged down in the snow, and never a buffalo can move a wheel or turn a kyard.
+"'It's a fact; Bridger an' me finds a drove of buffalos bogged down in the snow,--I reckons now that's twenty thousand of 'em,--and never a buffalo can move a wheel or turn a kyard.
 That they be planted in the snow, an' only can jest wag their y'ears an' bat their eyes.